 But, again, there are good alternatives:

 - Spanish cedar is available from FSC certified sources, and I’m still using that as an option at the moment.

 plum and other fruit woods: a traditional choice for fingerboards on early string instruments (lutes, viols, etc.)

-- rocklite and blackwood tek are both engineered ebony substitute materials which look and feel very similar to ebony (only a real wood expert would be able to tell the difference).
+- rocklite: is an engineered ebony substitute materials which looks and feels very similar to ebony (only a real wood expert would be able to tell the difference).
 A good choice if you want a plain black fingerboard.